 MEETINGS

 Section 1: Voting Percentages.
-Motions dealing with amendments and the removal of officers will require a simple majority vote of those present at a given meeting.
+Motions dealing with amendments and the removal of officers will require a majority vote of those present at a given meeting.

 Section 2: Frequency of Meetings.
-The Pre-Law Club shall meet bi-weekly during the school year The Advisor and officers may call emergency meetings.
+The Pre-Law Club shall meet weekly during the school year The Advisor and officers may call emergency meetings.
 Written notice of Pre-Law Club meetings shall be given at least once weekly to all club members and officers.
 Written and/or verbal notice of special or emergency meetings shall be given to all members at least 3 days in advance.

 ARTICLE VIII